metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_component_version_v1alpha1_manifest.md

 Required:

-- `comp_defs` (List of String) CompDefs specifies names for the component definitions associated with this ComponentVersion.Each name in the list can represent an exact name, a name prefix, or a regular expression pattern.For example:- 'mysql-8.0.30-v1alpha1': Matches the exact name 'mysql-8.0.30-v1alpha1'- 'mysql-8.0.30': Matches all names starting with 'mysql-8.0.30'- '^mysql-8.0.d{1,2}$': Matches all names starting with 'mysql-8.0.' followed by one or two digits.
+- `comp_defs` (List of String) CompDefs specifies names for the component definitions associated with this ComponentVersion.Each name in the list can represent an exact name, or a name prefix.For example:- 'mysql-8.0.30-v1alpha1': Matches the exact name 'mysql-8.0.30-v1alpha1'- 'mysql-8.0.30': Matches all names starting with 'mysql-8.0.30'
 - `releases` (List of String) Releases is a list of identifiers for the releases.